mikedlowis-archive/dlang/README.md

     rakefile.rb    Script containing the build configuration and tasks.
     README.md      You're reading this file right now!

-Know Issues or Bugs
+Known Issues or Bugs
 ----------------------------------------------

 This is a non-comprehensive list of known issues and bugs that I intend to fix.

-* The parser segfaults on \*nix systems due to freeing invalid pointers and other memory management issues
+* The debug build segfaults on \*nix systems due to freeing invalid pointers and other memory management issues
 * Error messages are obtuse and unfriendly.
 * Parser and Lexer have 0 error recovery.

 Version History
 ----------------------------------------------

+### Version 0.3

 ### Version 0.2